zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     The name of the directory where run-control scripts should be installed.

+logrotate-directory
+    The name ot the directory where logrotate configuration files should be installed.

 user
     The name of a user that processes should run as.